Perspective | At 80, one woman is using her life story to teach people how to fight for justice

 Her education and those early lessons from her grandfather gave her a sense of independence and confidence.
 She knew that she could hold down a job — or grow her own food if she needed to.
 That knowledge — that she could take care of herself — “gave me the freedom I needed to speak out against injustice.”

-She is now widowed, a great-grandmother with three adult children in their 50s.
+She is now widowed, a great-grandmother with three children in their 50s.
 But she’s planting something new these days.

 “The Poor People’s Campaign, that’s my baby now,” she said.
 “That’s what I have committed my life to.”